JANUARY

 World Blood Donor Day [WHO] (WHA Resolution 58.13)

 World Blood Donor Day is held on June 14th of every year through cooperation between the United Nations and the World Health Organization.
-The purpose of the event is to encourage people in every country to donate blood in order to save the lives of those who are in need.
+The purpose of the event is to encourage people in every country to donate blood to save the lives of those in need.

 World Elder Abuse Awareness Day (A/RES/66/127)

 Millions of senior citizens are victims of elder abuse around the world, and often, they suffer in silence with no one to protect them.
-On June 15th of every year, the United Nations sponsors World Elder Abuse Awareness Day to educate the world about the problem in hopes of addressing it.
+On June 15th of every year, the United Nations sponsors World Elder Abuse Awareness Day to educate the world about the problem and advocate for stronger protections.

 International Day of Family Remittances (GC 38/Resolution 189)

 On June 16th of every year, the United Nations sponsors International Day of Family Remittances.
-The purpose of this day to educate the public about migrant workers who leave their homes in order to work abroad and send money home to support their families who are often living in poverty in developing nations.
+“Remittance” refers to the funds migrants send home to their families.
+On this day, the UN and other organizations educate the public on migrant workers working abroad to support their loved ones.

 World Day to Combat Desertification and Drought (A/RES/49/115)

-While deserts are natural features of the environment, mankind is having a detrimental impact on the planet and causing many areas that were once lush to become deserts.
-World Day to Combat Desertification and Drought seeks to raise awareness of this problem and to promote responsible land use.
+While deserts are natural features of the environment, human activities are having a detrimental impact on the planet and causing many areas that were once lush to become deserts.
+World Day to Combat Desertification and Drought seeks to raise awareness of this problem and promote responsible land use.
 It is held on June 17th every year.

 International Day for the Elimination of Sexual Violence in Conflict (A/RES/69/293)

 Although sexual violence as a war tactic is a war crime, it is still a reality in many parts of the world.
-The United Nations hopes to call attention to this barbaric practice and eradicate it and uses International Day for the Elimination of Sexual Violence in Conflict held on June 19th to educate the world about it.
+The United Nations hopes to call attention to this barbaric practice and eradicate it, and so every June 19th, it uses International Day for the Elimination of Sexual Violence in Conflict to educate the public about it.

 World Refugee Day (A/RES/55/76)